bensteinberg/pgreport/README.md

 Usage
 -----

-You must have the SE repo in question on your machine; a future version may be able to use a remote.
+You must have the SE repo in question on your machine.
 Find the hash of the commit you want to report, and run something like

 ```
 pgr --repo path/to/repo --commit 234abcd